-When you entrust a nursing home with the care of your parent or other elderly family member, you should not have to worry that your loved one will suffer mistreatment.
-Unfortunately, nursing home abuse and neglect commonly occurs in Fort Wayne, Huntington and throughout Northeastern Indiana, leaving families with feelings of grief and betrayal of their trust.
+When you entrust a nursing home with the care of your parent or other elderly family members, you should not have to worry that your loved one will suffer mistreatment.
+Unfortunately, nursing home abuse and neglect commonly occur in Fort Wayne, Huntington, and throughout Northeastern Indiana, leaving families with feelings of grief and betrayal of their trust.

 However, if you suspect that a nursing home has abused or neglected your elderly loved one, you should not be left with a feeling that you are powerless.
 You can – and should – take steps today to protect your family member and seek full and fair compensation for your family.
 By standing up for your loved one, you can also protect other families from facing similar harm.

-To learn more what you can do about nursing home abuse and neglect, contact Truitt Law Offices today and receive a free consultation about your case.
+To learn more about what you can do about nursing home abuse and neglect, contact the Truitt Law Offices today and receive a free consultation about your case.

 Richard Truitt is an experienced Fort Wayne nursing home abuse and neglect lawyer who has dedicated nearly four decades of his career to helping injury victims and their families.
 Richard and our legal team will know the way forward in your case and help you to pursue the justice your loved one deserves.

 What are the Rights of Indiana Nursing Home Residents?

 The Indiana State Department of Health lists the many rights of nursing home residents in our state.
 They include the right to:

 - Be informed about and exercise their rights.